MetaphoricalSheep/KodiRPC/README.md

 Console.WriteLine("First Show Title: {0}", shows.Result.First().Title)
 ```

 The ```parameters``` variable is used to specify the payload for the method you are calling.
 You can set Filter, Limit, Properties and Sort depending on the method.
-Some methods like GetTvShowDetails require an id as well.
+Some methods, like Get Details methods,` require an id as well.

 ## Methods